ppueyor/CinemAirSim/README.md

 ```
 ### Demo

-A minimum version of cA Demo shell is provided to test all the new functionalities that CinemAirSim provides.
+A demo shell is provided to test the new functionalities of CinemAirSim.
-The files are placed in the "Demo" folder of the root folder of the main branch.
+The required files are placed in the "Demo" folder.

 0. Open a terminal and check if a minimum version 3.10.0 of CMake is installed:
 	```console